boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
-These resources are from the Transport Network, RAN, and CORE Network Functions and the underlying infrastructure.
+These resources are from the Transport Network, RAN, and Core Network Functions and the underlying infrastructure.
-      {{TS-28.530}} defines 5G network slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CORE, and Transport Network (i.e., RAN NSS, CN NSS and TN NSS).
+      {{TS-28.530}} defines 5G network slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CN, and Transport Network (i.e., RAN NSS, CN NSS and TN NSS).
 As per 3GPP specifications, NSS can be shared or dedicated to a single slice.